RomaDomor/kubernetes-hybrid-scheduler/deployments/smart-scheduler/README.md

 ## Installing the Chart

-1.  **Clone the repository** to get access to the chart source.
+### Option 1: Install from Helm Repository (Recommended)

+This is the recommended method for most users.
+It allows you to easily install and manage the chart and its versions.

+1.  **Add the Smart Scheduler Helm repository:**

     ```sh
-    git clone <your-repo-url>
-    cd <your-repo-directory>
+    helm repo add smart-scheduler https://romadomor.github.io/kubernetes-hybrid-scheduler/
+    helm repo update
     ```

-2.  **Install the chart** into your desired namespace.
-It is recommended to install it in `kube-system` where other cluster components reside.
+2.  **Install the chart:**

+    Install the chart into your desired namespace (we recommend `kube-system`).

     ```sh
     # The CRD is installed automatically from the crds/ directory
-    helm install smart-scheduler ./smart-scheduler \
+    helm install smart-scheduler smart-scheduler/smart-scheduler \
       --namespace kube-system \
       --create-namespace
+    ```

+    You can search for available versions to install:
+    ```sh
+    helm search repo smart-scheduler
+    ```

+    And install a specific version using the `--version` flag:
+    ```sh
+    helm install smart-scheduler smart-scheduler/smart-scheduler --version 0.1.0
     ```

 ### Installing with Custom Configuration